Social Security Administration (SSA): Everything You Need to Know

 1. Denial of Disability Benefits

 If your application for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) is denied, don’t panic.
 Many claims are initially denied.
 You have the right to appeal the decision.
-The first step is to request a Reconsideration, which involves having the SSA review your claim again.
+Reconsideration is the first level at which you can ask SSA to look over your claim.

 2. Social Security Number Issues

 If you need to update or correct your Social Security Number (SSN), you can do so by contacting the SSA directly.
-Common reasons for needing changes include name changes, marital status changes, or addressing incorrect information on your records.
+The most common reasons necessitating changes may include change of names, change of marital statuses or correction of wrong information in your records.

 For more information, visit the Social Security Number page.